How the system works

-The sand transfer infrastructure includes seven kilometres of pipeline from Glenelg to Kingston Park and two kilometres of pipeline from Torrens Outlet to West Beach dunes.
+The sand transfer infrastructure includes seven kilometres of underground pipeline from Glenelg to Kingston Park and two kilometres of underground pipeline from Torrens Outlet to West Beach Parks dunes.
 There are also two main pump stations, three booster pump stations, 16 discharge stations and a relocatable sand collection unit.